zx80/flask-simple-auth/DOCUMENTATION.md

 - how to have several issuers and their signatures schemes?
 - add `issuer` route parameter?
 - add a `pyproject.toml`?
-- check for directive types (dynamically)?
+- check for more directive types (dynamically)?
 - local should depend on `traitlets`?
 - check with bad char in parameter names